 - Theater and Music Productions

 Immediate Source of Acquisition

 The collection was gifted by Anne MacKay between 1998 to 2012.

-In 2019, approximately 3 record cartons were removed from the collection and discarded, including duplicates, blank stationary, sensitive information (third party student evaluations and financial records), and widely available Vassar materials (including scrapbooks and reunion books available at Vassar's archives).
+In 2019, approximately 3 record cartons were removed from the collection and discarded or returned to Manuela Soares, including duplicates, blank stationary, sensitive information (third party student evaluations and financial records), and widely available Vassar materials (including scrapbooks and reunion books available at Vassar's archives).

 The collection arrived at the Sophia Smith Collection in four batches, and had no discernable order.
 In 2019, Madison White, Sylvia Hickman, and 3 student workers, Catherine Zeng, Ellen Brancart, and Madeline Michels, processed the collection into one coherent structure.
 Papers were moved into archival folders (keeping original folder titles when possible) and arranged into series.
 A container list was made and the finding aid was updated.

 - Finding aid to the Anne MacKay papers

 - Sylvia Hickman, Madison White, and Madeline Michels

 - Describing Archives: A Content Standard

 - Language of description